 Include: Cost of outside counsel, as well as court costs to the extent that these costs do not relate to the claims or investment functions, penalties, and all fees or retainers for legal services or expenses in connection with matters before administrative or legislative bodies.

-Exclude: Salaries and expenses of company personnel.
+Exclude: Salaries and expenses of reporting entity personnel.

 Legal expenses in connection with investigation, litigation and settlement of contract claims.